 Whilst we actively encourage an inviting and open school, the safety of our children, staff and resources remain our highest priorities.
-All visitors are required to report to reception prior to undertaking any activity within the school, where they will be required to sign a "Visitor's" book and will be assigned a "Visitor" badge which they must wear at all times within the school.
-Similarly, visitors will be required to report to reception at the end of their visit to return their badge and to "sign out" in the Visitor's book.
+All visitors are required to report to reception prior to undertaking any activity within the school, where they will be required to sign in on the visitors kiosk and wear the printed sticker which must be worn at all times within the school.
+Similarly, visitors will be required to report to reception at the end of their visit and sign out.